 The term structure of interest rates flattened in May, as the U.S. dollar strengthened and political stress in Europe escalated.
 The benchmark U.S. 10-year Treasury yield reached a seven year high of 3.13% before declining to end the month at 2.86% (Exhibit 1).

 U.S. Treasury Yield Curve

-We are forecasting that the U.S. Treasury yield curve will continue to flatten, with the short end of the curve rising as the Federal Reserve continues to raise the federal funds rate, and the long end declining modestly.
-Consistent with this view, within our fixed income strategies we are maintaining durations slightly longer than those of corresponding benchmarks.
-Additionally, we are watching corporate spreads closely and plan to increase our exposure to corporate bonds (where permitted by client mandate) if and when spreads widen significantly from current levels.
+We forecast that the U.S. Treasury yield curve will continue to flatten, with the short end of the curve rising as the Federal Reserve continues to raise the federal funds rate, and the long end declining modestly.
+The elevated yields currently available to fixed income investors supports our strategy of maintaining durations slightly longer than those of corresponding benchmarks.

 This commentary is for informational purposes only.
 This commentary is in no way a solicitation or offer to sell securities or investment advisory services, except where applicable, in states where D.B.
 Fitzpatrick & Co. is registered or where an exemption or exclusion from such registration exists.

 Information throughout this commentary, whether stock quotes, charts, articles, or any other statement or statements regarding market or other financial information, is obtained from sources which we and our suppliers believe reliable, but we do not warrant or guarantee the timeliness or accuracy of this information.
 Neither we nor our information providers shall be liable for any errors or inaccuracies, regardless of cause, or the lack of timeliness of, or for any delay or interruption in the transmission thereof to the user.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information contained in this publication.

 Nothing in this publication should be interpreted to state or imply that past results are an indication of future performance.